KTH-SML/ITRL-Manufacturing/README.md

 choco upgrade superslicer -y
 ```

-Assuming you have managed to open superslicer using the .bat file, continue on to [usuage instructions](#Usage Instructions).
+Assuming you have managed to open superslicer using the .bat file, continue on to [Usage Instructions](#Usage-Instructions).

 ### Linux
 If you know Linux you probably don't need instructions on how to install superslicer, I have had most luck with appimages.